Skip to content

 Introducing Shadow Theory

-The six-paper public stack is complete.
+The seven-paper canonical sequence is complete.
 Here is what it is, what it proves, and how to read this site.

 Start at the beginning

-The stack is designed to be read in order.
+The sequence is designed to be read in order.
 Paper 1 establishes the single distinction everything else builds on.